telerik/winforms-docs/listview/databinding.md

 {{endregion}}

 ## Programatically Data binding

 The following tutorial will demonstrate how to bind a RadListView to a list of business objects.

 First let's create our business object.
-Note that it is important that our custom object implements the INotifyPropertyChanged interface, since this
-          will allow notifications between the object and the control:
+Note that it is important that our custom object implements the INotifyPropertyChanged interface, since this will allow notifications between the object and the control:

-        #_[C#] Person class_
+#### Person class

 {{source=..\SamplesCS\ListView\ListViewDataBinding.cs region=person}}
 {{source=..\SamplesVB\ListView\ListViewDataBinding.vb region=person}}